willpower

 we can also discover how to keep ourselves on track.

 most of us are not striving for moral perfection.
-We just want to feel goodenough—which then gives us permission to do whatever we want.
+We just want to feel good

 moral licensing